Cellular respiration: Efficiency of ATP production

 The outcome of these transport processes using the proton electrochemical gradient is that more than 3 H^{+} are needed to make 1 ATP.
 Obviously, this reduces the theoretical efficiency of the whole process and the likely maximum is closer to 28–30 ATP molecules.
 In practice the efficiency may be even lower because the inner membrane of the mitochondria is slightly leaky to protons.
 Other factors may also dissipate the proton gradient creating an apparently leaky mitochondria.
 An uncoupling protein known as thermogenin is expressed in some cell types and is a channel that can transport protons.
 When this protein is active in the inner membrane it short circuits the coupling between the electron transport chain and ATP synthesis.
 The potential energy from the proton gradient is not used to make ATP but generates heat.
 This is particularly important in brown fat thermogenesis of newborn and hibernating mammals.

+ATP synthase is a key enzyme in cellular respiration that produces ATP using the proton gradient in mitochondria.
+If temperature deviates too far from the optimal range, enzyme activity decreases, reducing ATP production.
+This limits the ability of effectors such as muscles and glands to function, threatening homeostasis.

 Stoichiometry of aerobic respiration and most known fermentation types in eucaryotic cell.
 Numbers in circles indicate counts of carbon atoms in molecules, C6 is glucose C_{6}H_{12}O_{6}, C1 carbon dioxide CO_{2}.
 Mitochondrial outer membrane is omitted.